raspberrypi/documentation/configuration/uart.md

 By default, on Raspberry Pis equipped with the combined wireless LAN/Bluetooth module, the PL011 is connected to the Bluetooth module, while the mini UART is used as the primary UART and will have a Linux console on it.
 On all other models, the PL011 is used as the primary UART.

-The primary UART is assigned to the Linux console.

 The following table summarises the default configuration of the UARTs:

 | Model | mini UART | PL011 |